Very Low Complexity Speech Synthesis Using Framewise Autoregressive GAN (FARGAN) with Pitch Prediction: FARGAN Overview

 FARGAN operates on 20-dimensional acoustic features computed at a 10-ms interval on 16~kHz audio.
 Each frame is subdivided into 4~subframes of 2.5~ms each, or 40~samples.
 As for LPCNet, the acoustic features include 18~Bark-frequency cepstral coefficients (BFCC), a pitch period, and a voicing indicator.
 In each iteration, the model shown in Fig.~\ref{fig:fargan-overview} computes the output for an entire subframe based on the acoustic features, the previously synthesized subframe, as well as a long term (pitch) prediction based on the signal history.
 The frame conditioning network consists of one fully-connected layer, one 3x1 convolutional layer, and one transposed convolution layer for performing 4x up-sampling to the subframe rate.
 To make the pitch representation easier to learn, the conditioning network also receives a 12-dimensional embedding of the pitch similar to~\cite{valin2019lpcnet}, for a total input dimension of 32.

 The subframe network shown in Fig.~\ref{fig:fargan-subframe} is responsible for the autoregressive property of FARGAN.
 The signal produced at the subframe network's output feeds back into its input in two ways.
 First, the last generated subframe is directly fed back to the input as a way of ensuring continuity of the signal.
 That autoregressive behavior is similar to that of CARGAN~\cite{morrison2021chunked}, except for the much smaller durations involved (40~samples instead of 512).
 The second and most important feedback path involves pitch.
 The input pitch period is not only used for conditioning, but is also directly used to look back in the synthesis history and extract the signal exactly one pitch period before the current subframe.
 For voiced speech, those samples tend to be an accurate prediction for the current subframe being synthesized.
-To handle cases where the pitch period $T$ may be shorter than the subframe size $N$, the predicted signal $p(n)$ is obtained by
+However, as a consequence of using pitch prediction directly, the proposed model cannot be easily adapted to synthesize general audio and music.